So, you have a great business idea.

 Don't make this dumb mistake.
 My course and my calculator will allow you and your cofounders to have a collaborative and transparent conversation how much of the company each person should get.

 Look, starting a new venture is hard enough, but having to figure out what is fair for each cofounder shouldn't be the hardest thing.

-By taking this course and using my easy to use startup equity calculator (UPDATED to handle up to 7 cofounder slots--more than what most of you will need), you'll learn some ways on how to avoid this unfortunate, yet preventable situation.
+By taking this course and using my easy to use startup equity calculator (UPDATED May 2017 to handle up to 7 cofounder slots--more than what 99.99% of you will need), you'll learn some ways on how to avoid this unfortunate, yet preventable situation.
 And you and your team might even have fun with the pie slicing exercise!

 Through the course, you'll learn what you should into your equity pie considerations and how to use a systematic approach for calculating each founders fair share, collaboratively and openly.